marwan116/blog/pages/posts/flaky_tests.md

 **tip** when thinking of inter-test flakiness, it is worth considering the following questions:
 - Does one test modify a shared state that another test relies on?
-- Does one test modify a shared state such that a parallel test will fail?
+- Does one test modify a shared state such that a parallel run of the same test will fail?

 ## External Factors